selwynpolit/d9book/book/development.md

 https://subsite1.ddev.site/user/reset/1/1746198785/imZKgctexfaXuUw0PxVDsPJJWihBUjlOyx-2NkV7Lwc/login
 ```

-Additionally, you can set up a drush alias for the subsites where you specify each uri in  `drush/sites/self.site.yml` For example:
+Additionally, you can set up a drush alias for the subsites where you specify each uri in  `drush/sites/self.site.yml` (at the same level as the .ddev directory. e.g. at `~/Sites/d10m/drush/sites/self.site.yml`) For example:

 ```yaml